Laura Emde

 Laura Emde is a third-year Media and Screen Studies and Journalism major with a minor in Music Industry at Northeastern University in Boston, Massachusetts.
 She is passionate about everything involving the performing arts, such as film, music, theatre and more.

-She is currently one of the Deputy Lifestyle Editors at The Huntington News.
-Previously, she was on co-op at Boston Globe Media as the Boston.com Community Co-op.
+She is currently on the news staff at The Huntington News.
+Previously, she was on co-op at Boston Globe Media as the Boston.com Community Co-op and Deputy Lifestyle Editor at The Huntington News.

 Featured Articles